 Each student has an Individual Educational Plan (IEP) that focuses on preparing the student to live, work, and socialize within the community.
-Each plan is tailored to meet the specific needs of the student, and is written in accordance to Illinois State standards.
-Elim offers a full curriculum at all levels.
+While the Crossroads Program offers a full curriculum for all levels, each plan is tailored to meet the specific needs of the student.

 Our summer session is an extension of the regular school year that provides needed continuity for our students.
 It runs full days, five days per week, for six weeks.
 Related services are delivered as they were during the regular school year.